Inside a tiny bike dealer in Delhi that's now toast of Indian IPOs

 Also Read : Yamaha YZF-R3 & MT-03 initial impressions: Motorcycles for purists

-There were several more two-wheelers at the warehouse located in the basement, while the workshop a short walk away from the main showroom.
+There were a few more two-wheelers at the warehouse located in the basement, while the workshop is a few metres away from the main showroom.
 An eager sales representative greeted the two-member HT Auto team almost instantly.
 He politely inquired about the requirements and prodded even more gently about the budget before proceeding to ask for any pre-planned model of interest.

 There is nothing quite spectacular in all of this - we asked about the FZ v3 model, its engine, its mileage and for any offers and the sales representative responded with his full battalion of knowledge.
 Interestingly though, the Dwarka Sector 3 showroom claims to deliver the first R3 in Delhi to a Delhi-based YouTuber.
 The sales representative also made it a point to emphasise that this is the largest Yamaha showroom anywhere in Delhi.